O-Morgan/Terraform-Bootcamp-2023/README.md

 ### Env Command

-We can list out all enviroment variables (Env Vars) using the `env` command
+We can list out all enviroment variables (Env Vars) using the `env` command.

 The grep command is a very useful linux command allowing you to filter quickly to specific Env Vars `env | grep AWS_ `